A recent survey of travelers reveals that 10 percent have found a romantic partner while flying.

 With millions of airline passengers crisscrossing the globe each day, it’s not surprising that connections are being made at cruising altitude.
 What is perhaps surprising is the number of those connections that turn into something more.
 When asked in a recent HSBC survey about the kinds of experiences they have while flying, 6 percent of international travelers from the U.S. responded that “I met someone I was attracted to and we dated for awhile,” and 4 percent reported “I met the love of my life” in-flight.

-The survey results come not long after this summer’s #PlaneBae Twitter saga thrust a love connection between two strangers on a plane into the viral limelight.
+The survey results come not long after last summer’s #PlaneBae Twitter saga thrust a love connection between two strangers on a plane into the viral limelight.
 In early July, lifestyle and travel blogger Rosey Blair took to Twitter to give a live update on an evolving flirtation that was taking place between two strangers sitting in front of her on her flight.

 Her voyeuristic reportage garnered hundreds of thousands of likes and retweets, illuminating the popularity of a good travel romance story.
 Unfortunately, this particular story turned sour when the woman Blair had tweeted about accused Blair of violating her privacy (those tweets have since been deleted).
 Social media ethics aside, however, the story spurred others to share their in-flight romance tales and highlighted the fact that matchmaking can and does happen up in the air.